 Students must have successfully completed all general education courses and all nursing courses with a grade of "C" or better.
-Upon completion, the student's status will be submitted to the State Board of Nursing declaring that the student wishes to sit for the licensing examination.
+The student MUST achieve the benchmark score set by ARNEC on the standardized exit exam to complete requirements for the NCLEX-RN Preparation Course.
+Upon completion, the student's status will be submitted to the state board of nursing declaring that the student wishes to sit for the licensing examination.